robertdebock/presentations/terraform-modules.md

 ## Inner sourcing

-[Terraform Enterprise](https://www.hashicorp.com/products/terraform/pricing) offers a place to host modules on-premise.
+- [Terraform Enterprise](https://www.hashicorp.com/products/terraform/pricing) offers a place to host modules on-premise.
 It can also apply your Terraform code.
+- [Terraform Cloud](https://www.hashicorp.com/products/terraform) can also be used as a SaaS solution.

 ---